November 13, 2025

 A public conversation on the recently published book Why Study Baptists?: A Festschrift to Bill J. Leonard

-Panelists: Doug Weaver, Linda Bridges, Keith Harper, and Pam Durso featuring Bill J. Leonard
+Panelists: Doug Weaver, Linda Bridges, Melissa Rogers, and Pam Durso featuring Bill J. Leonard

 Moderator: Derek Hicks